Snagga86/ZENIT/Readme.md

       /* Construct object of class and provide the required processors that are required for the respective following code.
       Processors are made to handle operations of speech, gesture, or chat inputs and maybe extended for further application.*/ constructor(ProcessorA, ProcessorB, ..., brainEvents){
-          /* Call the super constructor and set the identification name for the state class and basic functionalities. */ super("stateOne", ProcessorA, ProcessorB, ..., brainEvents);
+          /* Call the super constructor and set the identification name for the state class and basic functionalities, such as auto cleanup state and facades to easily trigger actions. */ super("stateOne", ProcessorA, ProcessorB, ..., brainEvents);

           /* Bind concrete implementation functions for enter and exit of the current state. */